openpolis/openpolis.github.com/source/posts/20130411_ubuntu_autocomplete.rst

 :category: howto
 :tags: bash, terminal

-Working in the terminal of a linux box, the *autocompletion* feature enhances your speed and comfort a lot.
+Working almost always in the terminal of a linux box, the *autocompletion* feature enhances your speed and comfort, a lot.

 Under Ubuntu, autocompletion is installable, if not already installed, with::